12357-314/gentoo_rdep_analyzer/README.md

 # Documentation

-There is no documentation beyond the README file at this time.
+There is no significant documentation beyond the README file at this time other than snippets in the `docs` folder.

 Open an issue or send an email to request any additional details about the program.
 Contact information is at the end of the `README.md` file.